Foreign Body in the Meatus Acusticus Externus (Foreign Body in the External Ear Canal) in Dogs

 Dogs with a foreign body in the external ear canal often show clear signs of discomfort.
 The most common symptoms include intense Head shaking and Scratching the ear.
 This is a natural reaction of the dog to get rid of the irritating object.

-In addition, the dog may experience Pain when touching the affected ear, and there may be a noticeable Head tilted to one side.
-In some cases, a foul-smelling or purulentPurulent refers to pus or the production of pus, which may indicate a bacterial infection.
+In addition, the dog may show Pain when the affected ear is touched, and there may be a noticeable head tilt.
+In some cases, foul-smelling or purulentPurulent refers to pus or the production of pus, which may indicate a bacterial infection.
 Purulent inflammatory conditions are often painful and may have significant swelling and redness.
 Discharge from the ear occurs, indicating a secondary infectionA secondary infection occurs when an already weakened individual suffers an additional infection, often because the immune system is impaired by the primary infection. that can develop due to the foreign body.

 Another common symptom is redness and Swelling of the ear canal, which may be visible on closer examination.
 The dog may also show signs of a disturbed sense of balance or decreased hearing ability on the affected side, especially if the foreign body is touching or damaging the eardrum.